brkgrtt/brkgrtt/README.md

 - 👋 Hi, I’m @brkgrtt
 - 👀 I’m interested in Technology and Science
-- 🌱 I’m currently learning how to build my own NPL system
+- 🌱 I’m currently learning how to build my own NLP system
 - 💞️ I’m looking to collaborate on any project that I am curious at
 - 📫 How to reach me brkgrtt@gmail.com